There

 had to administer two good yanks before they heard the material rip partially

 free.
-Eena twirled around as Ian tore at
+Eena twirled around as Ian tore at the rest, pulling the undergarment

-the rest, pulling the undergarment away from the other layers.
+away from the other layers.
 When the slip finally fell loose, she stepped

 outside of it.
-Ian began ripping the cloth
+Ian began ripping the cloth into five long strips.
+The remainder

-the material he used to create four square blocks.
-Two he gave to Eena and two he kept for
+of the material he used to create four square blocks.
+Two he gave to Eena and

 “Fill